Happy birthday. The iPhone is now a decade old after it was launched to the world on Monday 9 January 2007

 It was on this day ten years ago that Apple launched what turned out to be its most popular product ever; a device that still remains its principle cash cow over a decade later.

-On January 9 2007 at Macworld 2007 in San Francisco, the late Apple founder, Steve Jobs, revealed to the world “a widescreen iPod with touch controls, a revolutionary mobile phone and a breakthrough internet communications device.”
+At its unveiling in January 2007, late CEO Steve Jobs, revealed to the world “a widescreen iPod with touch controls, a revolutionary mobile phone and a breakthrough internet communications device.”

 It should be remembered that back then, Apple was not a phone maker.
 It was also going up well established industry titans such as Nokia, Motorola and BlackBerry.
 Yet demand for the iPhone took off and never really stopped.
 Indeed, Apple has now sold over one billion of the devices.